 Amerisleep AS2 is one of the best mattresses for stomach and back sleepers and is a medium-firm mattress.
 The AS2 is best suited for spinal stenosis and there are other options for different firmness available that can work based on specific preferences.
 Do check the above link for more options.

 Amerisleep uses environment-friendly plant-based memory foam and has an open-cell structure that helps in keeping you cool and more comfortable.

-Most of the people suffering from spinal stenosis are recommended to sleep on an adjustable bed and Amerisleep works on any bed frame including an adjustable bed.
+Most people suffering from spinal stenosis are recommended to sleep on an adjustable bed and Amerisleep works on any bed frame including an adjustable bed.

 The memory foam used in Amerisleep is one of the fastest recovering foam that quickly retains its shape.
-This one feature makes Amerisleep standout and more comfortable from the rest of the memory foam mattresses.
+This one feature makes Amerisleep stand out and more comfortable than the rest of the memory foam mattresses.

 Getting out or turning and tossing on Amerisleep is relatively easy and you won't feel “stuck”.

 AS2 has three main layers of foam.
 The top layer, Bio-Pur is a breathable memory foam that helps the body keep cool.
 The middle layer provides zoned targeted support using HIVE technology.
 It has six-sided foam cores that provide extra pressure relief at the shoulder and back.
 The third layer is Bio-Core that forms the core of the mattress for durability and support.